Skip to main content

 Combining Axes TRT with Growth Hormone Peptides

 Here, you are not just managing one system.
 You are actively modulating two interconnected networks.
 The GH/IGF-1 axis has known interactions with the HPG axis.
-For instance, changes in can influence (SHBG), which in turn affects the amount of free, bioavailable testosterone.
+For instance, changes in IGF-1 can influence Sex Hormone-Binding Globulin (SHBG), which in turn affects the amount of free, bioavailable testosterone.

-This means the can directly impact the TRT protocol, potentially requiring adjustments to testosterone or Anastrozole dosages.
-Furthermore, both systems have downstream effects on metabolism, particularly and glucose regulation.
+This means the peptide therapy can directly impact the TRT protocol, potentially requiring adjustments to testosterone or Anastrozole dosages.
+Furthermore, both systems have downstream effects on metabolism, particularly insulin sensitivity and glucose regulation.
 Combining them requires a watchful eye on metabolic markers.

 Why Does This Combination Require More Rigorous Monitoring?